thisrohangupta/changelog/upgrade/git_experience_configuration_code.md

 ### How can I use Git Experience with Terraform?

 We recommend leveraging the Harness Git Experience to manage the Pipelines, Input Sets and Templates.
 These are the core "Pipeline as Code" constructs that we offer with our platform.
-They can be updated and audited in Github and user's can make changes to them.
+They can be updated and audited in Git and user's can make changes to them.
 Harness will reflect the changes in its User Interface.
 Often changes to one of these objects requires changes to the others because the pipeline needs state needs to have the proper contract between the template that its referencing and inputset.
 If something is added to the pipeline or template it needs to be updated in the inputset and the other objects location.

 For the external resources that are managed seperate of the Pipeline, we recommend using Harness Terraform Provider.
-Terraform can manage the state of Harness CD configurations and user's can audit the lifecycle of them.
+Terraform can manage the state of Harness Continuous Deployment configurations and user's can audit the lifecycle of them.
 User's can also provide an automated process around via Harness Pipelines to manage the lifecyle of the Service, Environment and Infrastructure Definition.
 See [Terraform Provider Automated Onboarding Guide](https://developer.harness.io/docs/platform/Terraform/automate-harness-onboarding) for more details.